 Urgent: Stop Deportation of Francisco Javier Gonzalez, husband & father of 3 U.S. citizens

-Sign this petition to stop Francisco from being taken away from his family on April 20th.
+Please Sign this petition to stop Francisco from being taken away from his beautiful family.

 Francisco speaks perfect English and has NO CRIMINAL HISTORY IN THE US or any other country in the world.
 He obtained his education, works hard, pays his taxes and lives an exemplary life abiding by all US laws.
 Francisco has never been back to his native country Mexico since his last arrival in January of 2002.
 He has made the United States of America his home and is now a loving husband and father to three beautiful daughters in Florida.

-Sign this petition now to stop Francisco’s from being deported on April 20th.
+Sign this petition now to stop Francisco’s from being deported.

 Francisco met his wife in 2005 while both were working in a restaurant in Palm Beach, Florida.
 They fell in love and were married in 2006.
 Eleven years later, their love continues to grow.
 They have three amazing daughters together, ages 10, 7, and 5.
 The girls’ futures will be seriously compromised if he is removed.
 Were they to remain in the U.S. without their father, the girls would suffer extreme emotional and psychological damage from the breakup of their solid family dynamic and the absence of their hero—their father.

 Francisco has been and continues to be a key player in the success of his employer.
 He manages a prestigious restaurant in Palm Beach, FL.
 Through his hard work and dedication, the business has grown to three times its size from when Francisco took over.
 Francisco is loved and respected by everyone, he has made many friends and many of the usual customers have formed bonds and relationships with Francisco and his family.
-Francisco is a person of good moral character who deserves a chance to present his immigration case before Immigration Court with a council.
+Francisco is a person of good moral character who deserves a chance to present his case before a federal court with counsel.
 He attends church every Sunday and is very involved in his community.
 He is the sole economic provider for his family.

-Sign the petition to respectfully request that Mr. Francisco Javier Gonzalez’s deportation be stopped, according to the new guidelines for prosecutorial discretion.
-Then, please take a few minutes to call:
+Sign the petition to respectfully request that Mr. Francisco Javier Gonzalez’s deportation be stopped.
+Then, please share this petition online - on Facebook, Twitter, Instagram, et al. Please feel free to message, tweet, and contact the following individuals on social media.
+OR, take a few minutes to call:

 Vladimir Diaz, DHS/ICE Public Affairs Officer: (954) 236-4909.